-The NMSB: Rolls-Royce Alert Non-Modification Service Bulletin (NMSB) TRENT 1000 72-AJ992.
-Where, in this AD, reference is made to an RR SB or NMSB with an 'A' (Alert) in the number, it should be recognised that an earlier or later revision may not have that 'A'.
+Where, in this AD, reference is made to a RR mod, SB or NMSB with an 'A' (Alert) in the number, it should be recognised that an earlier or later revision may not have that 'A'.
 This kind of change does not effectively alter the publication references for the purpose of this AD.